 Upon acceptance into the Veterinary Technology Program, an Advantage Students/Infomart registration link will be sent to your SUSCC email address.
-Students should monitor inboxes including junk folder.
 When registering, the cost for the background check is the responsibility of the student.
-Students must use their SUSCC email address to set up their Advantage Students/Infomart account.
+Students must use their SUSCC email address to set up their Advantage Students/ Infomart account.
 The background check and urine drug screen must be completed and shared with SUSCC before you can register for classes.
 Tests are valid for 18 months.